relaxeaza/twoverflow/README.md

 - `--minify` to generate a minified file.
 - `--ignore` to ignore specific modules by ID (check _module.json_ for ID).
 - `--only` compile only a specific module by ID (check _module.json_ for ID).
+- `--nolint` compile without checking the source for errors.

 Example: `node scripts/make.js --ignore=farm_overflow,minimap --minify` ignores both modules farm_overflow and minimap and will generate an minified file.

 ### Sync translations from Crowdin

+Extract the build translations from Crowdin to the directory `share/translations/`

+Create the file `share/keys/crowdin.key` with the crowdin api key.

-Run `node scripts/translations.js` with the fallowing parameters:
+Run `node scripts/translations.js`

-- `--source` extracted directory of translations build from Crowdin.

-The project key is read from `keys/crowdin.key` file.

-A language needs at least 40% of the words translated to be included in the script build.
+A language needs at least 50% of the words translated to be merged into the project's source code.